 The Graduate Nursing Program (renamed the Department of Advanced Practice Nursing in 2008) at Indiana State University admitted its first students in 1986.
-It has maintained continuous accreditation by the Accreditation Commission for Education in Nursing, Inc. (ACEN)(formerly NLNAC). since 1989.
+It has maintained continuous accreditation by the Accreditation Commission for Education in Nursing, Inc. (ACEN) since 1989.

 The Doctor of Nursing Practice program began admitting students in Fall 2010.
-The Accreditation Commission for Education in Nursing, Inc.'s (ACEN)(formerly NLNAC) Board of Commissioners granted the clinical doctorate nursing program (DNP) initial accreditation in March of 2013 and scheduled the next evaluation visit for Fall 2017.
+The Accreditation Commission for Education in Nursing, Inc.'s (ACEN) Board of Commissioners granted the clinical doctorate of nursing practice (DNP) program full accreditation in March of 2013.

 NOTE: Federal financial aid is not available to students seeking a Post Master's certificate